Jumping Rope vs Running: What to Do When Running is No Option

 “What do I want to do tonight?”

 The same old answer comes to mind: go for a run.

 You get to the gym, change into your workout clothes, prepare yourself for the inevitable rush-hour cardio equipment when it hits you.
 You don’t really feel like running today.

 Actually, you’re kind of getting bored of it.

 You want something new, something cutting-edge, something different.
-Yo’re craving to be challenged again.
+You’re craving to be challenged again.

 We see this stuff all the time.
-In fact, boredom is one of the main reasons people stop exercising all-together.
+In fact, boredom is one of the main reasons people stop exercising altogether.

 If you feel like you’re starting to get bored with your outdoor runs or indoor treadmill sessions, consider adding the jump rope workouts into your training mix.

 When it comes to workout engagement, there are a number of things the jump rope can offer that running can’t.